techiescamp/mlops-for-devops/README.md

 If you are completely new to MLOps, read our [DevOps to MLOps guide](https://devopscube.com/devops-to-mlops/) first.

 ---
-If you are planning to use this repo for learning MLOps, please hit the star.
-Thanks!
+🌟🌟 If you are planning to use this repo for learning MLOps, please hit the star.
+Thanks!🌟🌟

 ---
 ## Table of Contents